SaltyGoo/saltygoo.github.io/_posts/2020-11-13-fold-space.md

 1. Loses all color permanently (and is shunted to one of the two locations).

 If concentration is broken, save or a catastrophe happens.

+If you invest 4 or more dice into this spell and inscribe your [Sigil](/spells/#lexicon), the effect becomes permanent at the locations.

 ###### fold + space
 ###### adapted from [Wonder & Wickedness](https://www.drivethrurpg.com/product/145647/Wonder--Wickedness)